Wedding of Princess Madeleine of Sweden and Christopher O’Neill

 The ceremony was conducted by Bishop Lars-Göran Lönnermark, Royal Court Chief Chaplain, assisted by Reverend Michael Bjerkhagen, Vicar of the Royal Court, in both Swedish and English.
 Once the Queen was seated (as the last guest to arrive), the Groom processed into the chapel with his Best Man, Mr. Cedric Notz.

-Following the ceremony, the newly married couple made their way out to greet the cheering crowds outside of the Chapel.
+Following the ceremony, the newly married greeted the cheering crowds outside the Chapel.
 They then departed by carriage, driving through the streets of Stockholm en route to Riddarholmen.
-From Riddarholmen, the couple and their invited guests boarded three boats to travel to Drottningholm Palace for the wedding banquet.
+From Riddarholmen, the couple and their guests boarded three boats to travel to Drottningholm Palace for the wedding banquet.

 Photo credit: Zimbio